texonica/company-dashboard/memory-bank/progress.md

 - Need a strategy for handling real-time data updates
 - Large datasets in leadgen metrics may cause performance issues
 - Date parsing from Title field in leadgen components could be improved
-- Need to implement rate limit handling for ClickUp API (100 requests per minute)
+- Rate limit handling for all external APIs needs to be implemented
 - CSV import functionality for financial data not yet implemented
 - Many-to-many payment-project relationships need to be modeled
 - SWR caching not yet implemented for data fetching optimization
 - Need to determine proper refresh strategy for API data
 - Export functionality for reports and visualizations not yet implemented
 - Missing testing infrastructure
-- Need to optimize rendering performance of chart components with large datasets
+- Performance optimization needed for chart components with large datasets
+- Gemini API integration needs proper prompt engineering
+- Need to implement error recovery strategies for API failures